 To share your Wi-Fi password on Android, go to Settings > Wi-Fi and network > Wi-Fi and tap on the gear icon (or information icon) next to the name of the network you want to share.
 Tap on Share (or QR code or Wi-Fi QR code, depending on your device).
 Scan the code using the other device to connect to the Wi-Fi network.
-You can also use Nearby share if your device runs Android 12.
+You can also use Nearby share if your device runs Android 12 or newer.

 JUMP TO KEY SECTIONS

 How to share your Wi-Fi password by creating a QR code

 You share your Wi-Fi password by creating a QR code as long as your device runs Android 10 or higher.
 Go to Settings > Wi-Fi and network > Wi-Fi.
 Remember that the steps might differ depending on your device, but the idea is to get to your phone’s Wi-Fi settings.

 Tap on the gear icon (or information icon on some phones) next to the name of the Wi-Fi network you want to share, and tap on Share to open the QR code.
 Again, the steps will be different on other devices and Android versions.
 On a Samsung device (with Android 12), you will see QR code icon at the bottom of the screen.

 To scan a QR code to connect to a network, go to Settings > Wi-Fi and network > Wi-Fi and tap on the QR code icon next to Add network.
 On some Android 13 devices, you will see the QR code icon at the top right corner.
 Scan the code on the other phone to join the network.